codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-03-lg6.md

-In this stage, you'll add support for retrieving the rank of a sorted set member.
+In this stage, you'll add support for retrieving the rank of a sorted set member using the `ZRANK` command.

 ### The `ZRANK` Command